 S8E6: Sandra McCracken on Christmas and Songwriting

 How do songwriters lean into faith in their work?
 What unique challenges has this year brought to musicians, and how can Christians reclaim the joy of corporate worship, even while we’re apart?
-Joanna and Dustin talk with recording artist Sandra McCracken about the intersection of faith and songwriting, her latest album, and the hope of Christmas.
+Joanna Meyer and Dustin Moody talk with recording artist Sandra McCracken about the intersection of faith and songwriting, her latest album, and the hope of Christmas.

 On the intersection of songwriting and faith:

 “When I approached songwriting, I just really want to uphold God’s light in the world in the way that we see it go out.
 So sometimes that’s a country song, sometimes that’s a worship song, it could be all kinds of things.
 But when I think about the craft of songwriting, it’s looking for the illumination of God in the world.”

 “Lately, the thing that is most life giving is just time apart from productivity.
 It’s not just ‘rest;’ you don’t have to accomplish something…The quiet is the thing that helps me to be more self-forgetful.
 It’s like getting past all the noise in your head and sitting there long enough to take a deep breath and realize: ‘it’s going to be okay.’
 So if you’re anxious about not being able to produce a song, or not being able to get your work done, that doesn’t actually help you make a song or get your work done.
 But if you can just step back and realize we’re just here, we can really be still in that place, then the good stuff flows out without the same white knuckled energy.”